Amy Adams on Her Teen Years: ‘I Was in a Position Where I Might Become at Risk’

 In a single night, the star-studded gala raised a record breaking $4.3 million in donations — enough to fund a year’s worth of efforts by the non-profit, run solely by mothers, to provide diapers, clothing and basic necessities to children in need.

-Celebrity moms were out in force at Saturday’s event, including former Giving Tree award recipients Jennifer Garner and Jessica Alba, plus Olivia Wilde, Ali Wong, Busy Philipps, Zoe Saldana, Jenna Dewan, Julie Bowen, Zooey Deschanel, Kelly Rowland, Olivia Munn, Leslie Mann, Molly Sims, Lauren Conrad and Ayesha Curry.
+Celebrity moms were out in force at Saturday’s event, including former Giving Tree award recipients Jennifer Garner and Jessica Alba, plus Olivia Wilde, Ali Wong, Busy Philipps, Zoe Saldana, Jenna Dewan, Julie Bowen, Zooey Deschanel, Kelly Rowland, Olivia Munn, Leslie Mann, Molly Sims, Lauren Conrad and Ayesha Curry, Ryan Michelle Bathe and October Gonzalez.

 “They are not joking around, these ladies,” Garner said of Baby2Baby co-presidents Kelly Sawyer Patricof and Norah Weinstein.
 “If you’re growing up poor in America, one in three moms are choosing between diapering and feeding their children,” Garner told reporters.
 “So for Baby2Baby to come in and lift that problem off a mom’s plate, it’s a miracle.”